AviatrixSystems/Docs/HowTos/S2C_GW_PAN.rst

      Local Subnet                      10.0.2.0/24 (VPC1 private subnet)
    ===============================     =========================================

 #.
-At the Aviatrix Controller, go to the Site2Cloud page.
-From the Site2Cloud connection table, select the connection created above (e.g. avx-pan-s2c).
+After the connection is created, select the connection you just created in the table on the Site2Cloud Setup page (for example, ave-pan-s2c).

+#.
 Select **Generic** from the **Vendor** dropdown list and click the **Download Configuration** button to download the Site2Cloud configuration.
 Save the configuration file for configuring a Palo Alto Network VM.

 #.
-Log into the Palo Alto Networks VM Series and configure it as following:
+Log into the Palo Alto Networks VM Series and configure it as follows:

    a.
 Go to Network > Interface > Tunnel and click **Add** to create a new tunnel interface and assign the following parameters.